hydroframe/ospool_parflow/README.md

 access point and then copying the .sif file to the demo folder of that cloned workspaces and then run the parflow demo on the OSPool server.

+First ssh to your access point server and clone this repo using this command on the access point.

+    mkdir ~/workspaces
+    cd ~/workspaces
+    git clone git@github.com:hydroframe/ospool_parflow.git

+Then from your linux server where you have the sif file use scp to copy the .sif file to the demo directory of the clone workspace.

+    scp parflow_mpi.sif username@accesspointname:/user/username/ospool_parflow/demo

+Then you can run parflow directly on the OSPool access point server with the command:

+    cd ~/workspaces/ospool_parflow/demo
+    bash run_demo.sh

+## Run Parflow on OSPool Execution Server
+You can run parflow using the apptainer container on on OSPool execution server using Condor.

+    condor_submit demo.submit

+The condor_submit command is provided by OSPool on the access point server.
+It can be used to submit a job just like the sbatch command on HPC using slurm.

+The demo.submit command is provided in the ospool_parflow workspace in the demo folder.
+The demo.submit specifies the executable as the run_demo.sh that we used to execute parflow on the access point in the previous section.

+You can check the queue status of a submitted job using the command.

+    condor_q

+If the Idle column is "1" then the job is still in the queue and not executing.
+It typically takes 2 minutes or so until a job starts running.

+The current directory when you submit a job is copied to the execution server when the job runs.
+After the job completes the same directory is copied back to the access point so you can see the results.

+The stdout of the executing job is also copied back into the file demo.output and any errors are copied back into the file demo.errors.
+This is specified in the demo.submit file we used to create the job.